 It doesn't matter if you have an indoor or outdoor cat, they are so many different ways your cat can injure their paws and legs and end up limping.
 Injuries aren't the only cause of limping in cats.
-Our Suffolk County vets explain a few of the common reasons you might find your cat limping, and what you can do.
+Our Deer Park vets explain a few of the common reasons you might find your cat limping, and what you can do.

 Why Is My Cat Limping All Of A Sudden